 All students with symptoms of COVID will be screened and isolated awaiting test results, which can take 2-6 days.

 Students that live on campus will be relocated to a designated isolation room.
-Direct roommates (shares a bedroom) and any intimate partner(s), from 48 hours prior to symptom onset until isolation, will be quarantined pending test results.

 Students with symptoms of, or tested positive for COVID-19 are asked to complete a Self-Disclosure form.
+Students that are identified as a close contact do not need to complete a Self-Disclosure form.

 If you need MEDICAL ASSISTANCE after hours please refer to our local Resources.